Namoshek/DataTables.NetStandard/README.md

 As you can see, a DataTable always requires two models to work.
 One is used internally to access the underlying data while the other is used to render the results for the response.
-The dats is mapped using a configurable mapping function.
+The data is mapped using a configurable mapping function.
 We recommend using the great [`AutoMapper`](https://github.com/AutoMapper/AutoMapper) package by initializing the mapper in the `Startup.cs` and configuring the mapping function in the custom DataTable class as seen above.